-Facebook ads work!
-They are a budget-friendly, smart way to reach qualified customers.
-Facebook should be a key platform included in your digital marketing strategy.
+Marketing and Advertising on Facebook works!
+The platform is a budget-friendly, smart way to reach qualified customers, and it should be a key platform included in your digital marketing strategy.
 Here are the eight essential best practices you should be focused on when creating your Facebook advertising campaign.

 1. Ads vs. Boosts: There is a Difference!

-Facebook advertising and boosted posts are very different.
+Marketing and advertising on Facebook is very different than boosting posts.
 The latter is a simplified, fundamental tool that is significantly less efficient and does not allow for advanced customization to reach your target audience.
 If your business is going to invest money into Facebook, spend it wisely by setting up Business Manager and implementing paid ads rather than boosted posts.

 2. Know The Types and Placement of Facebook Ads